how to get free money UK

 1. Blogging

 This has been my most successful way to make money from home.
-I had a head start when I decided to monetize my blog as I’d already been blogging for five years by that point.
+I had a head start when I decided to monetise my blog as I’d already been blogging for five years by that point.
 I then just accepted some paid posts that landed in my inbox until January 2017 when I decided to really go for it, apply for blog opportunities and get myself out there.

 The best thing about blogging is you can blog about whatever you like.
 If you love writing, then I’m sure you’ll love blogging.
 It’s so brilliant to build a website and have something that’s mine.
 Blogging has given me the freedom to seriously work from home and to have more flexibility whilst we have a young family.